Cosmo-Tech/cosmotech-api-javascript-client/docs/WorkspaceApi.md

 let apiInstance = new CosmotechApi.WorkspaceApi();
 let organizationId = "organizationId_example"; // String | the Organization identifier
 let workspaceId = "workspaceId_example"; // String | the Workspace identifier
 let workspace = new CosmotechApi.Workspace(); // Workspace | The new Workspace details.
-apiInstance.updateWorkspace(organizationId, workspaceId, workspace).then((data) => {
+This endpoint can't be used to update security apiInstance.updateWorkspace(organizationId, workspaceId, workspace).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {